-When do I file the Petition for Leave to Appeal?
+When do I file the Petition for Leave to Appeal form?

-- You must file your Petition for Leave to Appeal within 35 days after the date of the appellate court decision in your case, unless you or another party files a Petition for Rehearing or a Motion to Publish. - If you or another party files a Petition for Rehearing or a Motion to Publish and it has not been decided yet, wait until a decision is made by the appellate court before filing a Petition for Leave to Appeal. - If a Petition for Rehearing or the Motion to Publish is denied, you must file your Petition for Leave to Appeal within 35 days after the date the appellate court denied it. - If a Petition for Rehearing is denied, but the appellate court modifies (changes) its decision, you must file your Petition for Leave to Appeal within 35 days after the modified decision is filed. - If a Petition for Rehearing is granted, you must file your Petition for Leave to Appeal within 35 days after the decision on rehearing. - If a Motion to Publish is granted, you must file your Petition for Leave to Appeal within 35 days after the published opinion is filed.
+- You must file your Petition for Leave to Appeal within 35 days after the date of the appellate court decision in your case. - Do not file a Petition for Leave to Appeal if you or another party has filed a Petition for Rehearing and it has not been decided yet. - If a Petition for Rehearing was filed in the appellate court and it was denied, then you must file your Petition for Leave to Appeal within 35 days after the date the appellate court denied the Petition for Rehearing. - If the appellate court granted a Petition for Rehearing, you must file your Petition for Leave to Appeal within 35 days after the decision on rehearing. - If the appellate court denied a Petition for Rehearing, but modified (changed) its decision, then you must file your Petition for Leave to Appeal within 35 days after the appellate court filed the modified decision. - If a Motion to Publish was filed in the appellate court, you must file your Petition for Leave to Appeal within 35 days after the published opinion is filed (if the appellate court allows the Motion to Publish), or within 35 days after the court denies the Motion to Publish.
+You cannot file your Petition for Leave to Appeal if the appellate court has not yet decided on the Motion to Publish.

-What does it cost to file my Petition for Leave to Appeal?
+What will I need to pay to file my Petition for Leave to Appeal form?